-Your client needs to sign in to Clay (via Apple) and give you delegated access to their account.
+Your client needs to sign in to Clay and give you delegated access to their account.

-- Have them go to settings, then scroll down to ‘Delegated Access’.
+- Have them go to Settings > Members, then select ‘Add Member’.

 - Then, have them add your email.
 You should receive an email from <email@example.com> with a sign-in link valid for 10 minutes.

-- If the link expires before you’re able to add your account, have your client remove your email under ‘Delegated Access’ and add it again.
+- If the link expires before you’re able to add your account, have your client remove your email under ‘Members’ and add it again.

 If you and your client have just joined Clay, here are a couple of notes to keep in mind while you’re working it into your daily flow.